-First Offense: The student will be required to complete an alternate assignment.
+First Offense: The student may receive a grade of zero on the assignment and/or may be required to complete an alternate assignment.
 The teacher(s) involved will contact the student's parents and the administration.
-A record of the offense will be kept for future reference for the duration of his or her middle school career.
-The policy regarding Academic Misconduct will be reviewed with the student and parents/guardian by his teacher or the administration
+A record of the offense will be kept for future reference for the duration of his or her elementary school career.
+The policy regarding Academic Misconduct will be reviewed with the student and parents/guardian by his teacher or the administration.

-Additional Offenses: A mandatory meeting will be held with the student, parents/guardians, teacher and administration to determine the cause of the repeated academic misconduct and appropriate progressive action/discipline.
+Additional Offenses: A mandatory meeting will be held with the student, parents/guardians, teacher and administration to determine the cause of the repeated academic misconduct and appropriate progressive discipline.

-- 1. It should be noted that a second or subsequent offense in this area is collective; it does not have to take place in the same class/subject area.
-Discipline may be progressive depending on the situation. - 2.
-Academic integrity is viewed as an essential student quality.
-Therefore, a student's academic misconduct record will be considered when determining eligibility for specific honors and programs.
+- It should be noted that a second or subsequent offense in this area is collective; it does not have to take place in the same class/subject area.
+Discipline may be progressive depending on the situation. - Academic integrity is viewed as an essential student quality.